My Complete Guide to…

 The good news for Five Ten fans is that NIAD shares many of the winning properties of its predecessor.
 They are stiff enough to edge, yet flexible enough, once broken in, to allow for respectable smearing ability.
-The precise big toe is protected by additional rubber for jams, and the newly-designed tensioned heel cup keeps your foot snug in the shoe.
+The precise big toe is protected by additional rubber for jams, and the new tensioned heel cup keeps your foot snug in the shoe.

 The laces extend far down the center and allow for a fit right down to your toes.
-Combined with the padded tongue, this shoe is one of the most comfortable shoes for narrow footed climbers.
+Combined with the padded tongue, this shoe is one of the most comfortable shoes for narrow-footed climbers.

 The laces and padded tongue make the Helix a comfortable shoe for all-day climbing.
 The flat profile and symmetrical shape make them suitable for beginners or advanced climbers looking for comfort over performance on certain days.